scottcolfer/scottcolfer.github.io/_posts/2022-02-07-six-years-leading-community-practice.md

 I reposition myself so I represent everyone.
 I can't embed in the ‘original’ community as this reduces trust in me from the other locations.
 I give up my permanent desk and become a peripatetic* Head of Product.

 *_I'm allowing myself this one, obscure word.
 I take 'peripatetic' to mean someone who travels from place to place, working in each place for short periods._

+## The accidental community of cross-government product leaders

+Head of Product meetups began with the creation of the [Digital, Data and Technology Profession Capability Framework](https://www.gov.uk/government/collections/digital-data-and-technology-profession-capability-framework).
+We working together on the [product manager role description](https://www.gov.uk/guidance/product-manager), skills and career pathway through regular all-day sessions over 6-months.
+This gave us the space to get to know each other and build trust.
+We build a cross-government community of product leaders by accident.
+We made knowledge explicit, defined the role, agreed membership and set goals.
+All the stuff we were doing locally, recreated at a system-level.

+This was done in a way that crossed organisational boundaries.
+It contributed to a similar product management identity shared across many Departments.
+Heads of Product also supported each other to promote product  within our organisation.
+I've supported, and received support from most of the other main Departments.

+_Writing in the open has helped me to make links.
+My [MOJ blog posts](https://mojdigital.blog.gov.uk/author/scott-colfer/) and [personal blog](https://scottcolfer.com/) have led to conversations, collaboration, speaking events, and attracted new candidates.
+Sometimes they've simply helped people in their day job.
+Behind the scenes, they’ve led to two side-hustles.
+The first is supporting new Heads of Product in Government.
+The second is support for people who’d like to share their experiences through blog posts of their own._

+Heads of Product worked together at scale.
+Looking at hundreds of product managers helped us to see patterns.
+Most prominent to me was the need to differentiate the needs of the community as it grows.
+A couple of us did a retro of the cross-government product manager network.
+Meetups on how to roadmap for a single product remained useful for those new to the profession.
+But senior product managers needed a space to figure out what it means work across a group of products.
+Heads of Product and some Leads needed space to figure out what it means when the backlog is a portfolio and each ticket a whole product.
+Contexts varied too.
+Someone working on a greenfield public-facing product probably has a different experience from someone building a staff-facing product that has to integrate with multiple existing systems.
+Big meetups for everyone no longer worked as the single tool for keeping communities together.